 Ph.D., Research Professor

-Wolfgang’s research focuses on how companies compete through value-based differentiation and pricing in B2B markets (understanding, creating & delivering value for customers).
-In B2B services, he investigates how companies implement service-growth strategies, manage the change from a product-centric to a service-savvy sales force, design B2B service portfolios, capture more value through better pricing of services, and develop new service business models in emerging and mature markets.
+Wolfgang’s research focuses on how B2B companies compete through value-based marketing and sales.
+He investigates how firms implement service-growth strategies, manage the change from a product-centric to a service-savvy salesforce, design B2B service portfolios, capture more value through better pricing and value-based selling of services, and develop new service business models in emerging and mature markets.

-Wolfgang has won numerous awards, e.g. the 2010 HEC Paris Best Teacher of the Year Award, the 2011 American Marketing Association’s (AMA) Winter Educator’s Conference Overall Best Paper Award, and the 2015 Annual Award for The Case Center’s globally best-selling case in Marketing (2015), Top 40 Best-Selling Case Authors (2016), and Case Writing (2016).
+He has won numerous awards, e.g. the 2010 HEC Paris Best Teacher of the Year Award, the 2011 American Marketing Association’s (AMA) Winter Educator’s Conference Overall Best Paper Award, and The Case Center’s Annual Awards for globally best-selling case in Marketing (2015), Top 40 Best-Selling Case Authors (2016), and Case Writing (2016).

 Prior to joining ASU, he was on the full-time faculties at IMD Lausanne, HEC School of Management Paris, ESCP-EAP Paris, EDHEC Lille, and the University of Notre Dame, Indiana (Visiting Professor).
 Before starting his career in academia, he worked in Frankfurt and Paris as a consultant for DML & Associés, an international management consulting firm.

-Wolfgang holds a PhD from the University of Paris 1, Pantheon-Sorbonne, a Honorary Doctorate from Turku School of Economics, and defended his Habilitation Thesis (HDR) at the University of Paris Dauphine.
+Wolfgang holds a PhD from the University of Paris 1, Pantheon-Sorbonne, a Honorary Doctorate from Turku School of Economics, and defended his Habilitation Thesis (HDR) at the University of Paris, Dauphine.

 Director, Business Partnerships